 Even the best banjo in the world needs a case or bag for protection.
 And if you are really serious about keeping your banjo for a long time, then you must carry it along in a bag or case.

-Most new banjo comes with a case or bag, but many of them do not protect the instrument completely.
+The newest banjo comes with a case or bag, but many of them do not protect the instrument completely.

-You can choose a hard case or well-padded bag.
+You can choose a hard case or a well-padded bag.
 Ensure you use a case especially if you like traveling a lot.
 Choose a case that fits the instrument properly.